August 17: Back to School BBQ! 11:30-1:30. See friends and find out what classroom your child is in!

 Love to learn.
 Learn together.

-As both a neighborhood school and a magnet, Starr King embraces diversity and empowers every student to claim their education.
+As both a neighborhood school and a citywide one, Starr King embraces diversity and empowers every student to claim their education.

 Our school culture is based on personal responsibility and mutual respect.
 We value coming to school on time, participating with courage and perseverance, and learning together.